mattsalmon/HotelBookingManager/README.md

 There is a single master solution file, with references to 3 projects as follows:
 - **HotelBooking.sln**: The top level solution
 - **HotelBookingData/HotelBookingData.csproj**: Interfaces describing a simple data access layer.
-Note there are no concrete implementations within this project.
-It exists only to facilitate mocking of this data access layer as a dependency
+Note that this project contains interfaces to facilitate mocking of this data access layer as a dependency, as well as a concrete implementation using SqlLite as an in-memory database.
 - **HotelBookingDomain/HotelBookingDomain.csproj**: This is a class library project which contains the business logic for the hotel booking domain, most specifically within the BookingManager.cs class.
 This project has a dependency on the HotelBookingData project.
 - **HotelBookingTests/HotelBookingTests.csproj**: This project houses the Unit Tests which verify the behaviour of the business logic project.
 The tests project therefore has dependencies on both of the other projects